Gluesticks Blog

 Double Sided Tissue Holder Tutorial (Video)

 A two-sided tissue holder pouch is perfect for cold and flu season.
-One side can hold a pack of tissues, the other side can hold a mini bottle of sanitizer and a lip gloss!
-Watch our video tutorial or scroll down for a step by step photo tutorial!
+One side can hold a pack of tissues, and the other side can hold a mini bottle of sanitizer and a lip gloss!
+Watch our video tutorial or scroll down for a step-by-step photo tutorial!

 A two-sided tissue holder pouch is perfect for cold and flu season.
 One side can hold a pack of tissues, the other side can hold a mini bottle of sanitizer and a lip gloss!